AlanGibson-Asidua/congo/readme.md

 + _[Faker for C#](https://github.com/oriches/faker-cs)_
 + _[Faker for Java](https://github.com/DiUS/java-faker)_

-_As you can see, there's no excuse for boring test data!_
+There's no excuse for boring test data!

 #### It doesn't support multiple customers - that's just ridiculous!

 It's just a spike...but feel free to fork the project and satisfy that itch yourself if you like.

 #### Why are there no unit tests?